New York's Most Trusted Chimney Installations & Repairs

 Chimney liners protect your home from the heat and flammable materials produced by a fire.
 In unlined chimneys, the heat of a fire can rise too quickly and cause nearby belongings to catch flame.
 Liners provide an extra barrier.

 If you plan to purchase a chimney liner, size is the most important element.
 A properly-sized liner will effectively allow combustible materials to safely exit your home.
-However if it is too large or small, there is a greater chance for a buildup of carbon monoxide.
+However, if it is too large or small, there is a greater chance of a buildup of carbon monoxide.